dhbaird/midipipe4/README.md

 - Can list MIDI endpoints (in and out ports).
 - Can subscribe to many inputs at once, and can send to many outputs at once.
 - Supports encoding as Sexps (Lisp).
 (To do: JSON and OSC)
-- OS support: OS X, Linux.
+- OS support: OS X (at least, whatever was around in 2008), Linux.
 - Knows how to turn on realtime scheduling in OS X (`THREAD_TIME_CONSTRAINT_POLICY`) and Linux (`SCHED_FIFO`).
 This probably doesn't do you much good though since these scheduling priorities are